fnca-open-standards/ticket/Open-Ticket-Specification.md

 },
 ```

 **SRID (srid)** integer – This is the Spatial Reference Identifier of the coordinate system used for WKT values.
-The best practice is for this to always be 4326 (WGS84).
+This must always be 4326 (WGS84) to ensure the same coordinate system is used as any GeoJSON transmitted with the ticket.
+This field is here to be explicit and ensure the same SRID is used.
+If a ticket uses a different value, it should be considered invalid.

 The following 4 fields provide the upper-left and lower-right points of a rectangle that encloses the work site extent.
 This rectangle could be created as a polygon in Well-Known-Text (WKT) and sent as the boundaryArea below instead.
 This provides two methods of sending the extent information.